The contract between the Buyer and Seller may be concluded in two manners.

 10. The Buyer may use an option of remembering his data by the store in order to make the process of placing another order easier.
 For this purpose, the Buyer should give a login and password, necessary to obtain access to his account.
 The login and password are a series of characters determined by the Buyer who shall be obliged to keep them secret and to protect against unauthorised access by third parties.
 At any moment the Buyer can look into, correct, update data and delete the account in the store.

 11. The Seller follows the code of good practice.

 §3 Conclusion of the contract and implementation

-13. Execution of the Customer's order may be dependent on making a payment of entirety or part of value of the order or obtainment of a trade credit limit at least with value of the order or the Seller's consent to send the order on delivery (payable on delivery).
+7. Execution of the Customer's order may be dependent on making a payment in its entirety or part of value of the order or obtainment of a trade credit limit at least with value of the order or the Seller's consent to send the order on delivery (payable on delivery).

-14. The subject of the contract shall be sent within a time-limit stipulated in a product card, and with regard to orders consisting of many products within the longest time-limit of time-limits set out in product cards.
-The time-limit shall run from a moment of executing an order.
+8. The subject of the contract shall be sent within a time-limit stipulated in a product card, and with regard to orders consisting of many products within the longest time-limit of time-limits set out in product cards.
+The time-limit shall run from the moment of executing an order.

 §4 Right to withdraw from the contract

 1. Based on Article 27 of the Consumer law the Consumer shall have the right to withdraw from the contract concluded remotely without giving a reason and without bearing costs except the costs determined in Article 33, Article 34 of the Consumer Law.